 Learn more from Stillwater Area Public Schools ISD 834

-If you have any questions, please contact Darrel Salmi as he would love to share more about his experience with the Heart Zones System.
+If you have any questions, please contact Darrel Salmi as he would love to share more about his experience with the Heart Zones Move Solution.
 Darrell has been a pivotal member of our Smart PE team at Heart Zones.
-His early adoption and continued pioneering of the Heart Zones System has been a constant motivation over the last two years.
+His early adoption and continued pioneering of the Heart Zones Move Solution has been a constant motivation over the last two years.